srvsngh200892/transactional_api/README.md

            Instead it puts a soft lock on those rows, which stops other transactions from modifying these rows, but they can run select statements, and once your transaction commits, will use the new values to continue.

-        * currently i have implemented solution with using FOR UPDATE and if there are performance issues, then will think of  possibly using SHARE MODE.
+        * currently i have implemented solution using FOR UPDATE and if there are performance issues, then will think of  possibly using SHARE MODE.
      ```

   ## How i handle errors (Implemented inside #lib/http_errors)
      ```
-      * I have created a different http error inside lib flolder
+      * I have created a different http errosr inside lib flolder
      ```

  ## Different Validation ( Implemented inside #validation/transfer.js)